openinput-fw/openinput-protocol/specification/device-protocol/functions/00_info.rst

 and then re-call the function with an incremented index if there are still elements left in the list.

-.. table:: Table 6 - Supported functions request argument structure
+.. table:: Table 6 - Supported functions request argument structure (data section)

     +-------------+-------------------+-----------------+----------+
     |     byte    |         0         |         1       | 2 ..
 End |